Franklin Najjumba

 Franklin Najjumba (born 3 December 1987) is a Uganda women's cricketer.
 In July 2018, she was named in Uganda's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
 She made her Women's Twenty20 International (WT20I) debut for Uganda against Scotland in the World Twenty20 Qualifier on 7 July 2018.

 In April 2019, she was named in Uganda's squad for the 2019 ICC Women's Qualifier Africa tournament in Zimbabwe.
+Najjumba is a right-handed batter and right-arm medium-fast bowler.